wezlemin/delta-docs/external-sideloading/sidestore-tutorial.md

 ## Preparation
 1. On your iDevice, go to the App Store and search "LocalDevVPN".
 2. Install the app and open it.
-> If you cannot use the AppStore as you are in the EU, use https://api.altstore.io/source/adp.se2crid.me?app=com.jkcoxson.LocalDevVPN instead.
+> If you cannot use the App Store as you are in the EU, use [https://api.altstore.io/source/adp.se2crid.me?app=com.jkcoxson.LocalDevVPN](https://api.altstore.io/source/adp.se2crid.me?app=com.jkcoxson.LocalDevVPN) instead.
 3. Click Skip and click Connect.
 4. Click Allow and enter your password.

 ### Mac
-5. Go to this link: https://github.com/nab138/iloader/releases/latest/download/iloader-darwin-universal.dmg and download the file.
+5. Go to this link: [https://github.com/nab138/iloader/releases/latest/download/iloader-darwin-universal.dmg](https://github.com/nab138/iloader/releases/latest/download/iloader-darwin-universal.dmg) and download the file.
 6. Open the DMG and drag iloader into Applications.

 ### Windows